-I am a Senior Solicitor in the Employment team at Bolt Burdon.
+I am an Associate in the Employment team at Bolt Burdon.

 I advise and act for employers and senior executives on all contentious and non-contentious employment issues.
 I act for many high profile individuals including CEO’s, Partners, Directors, and businesses including SME’s and start-ups to national and global organisations.
 I advise in all industry sectors including tech, education, legal, finance, charity, arts and media, and the public sector.